YinHk-Notes/javascript-cheatsheet-and-note/cheat sheet/Classes/class.md

 - Static members (properties and methods) are called **without instantiating their class and cannot be called through a class instance**.
 - Static methods are often used to create utility functions for an application
 - Static properties are useful for caches, fixed-configuration, or any other data you don't need to be replicated across instances.
+- You cannot call a static method on an object, only on an object class.

 ```js
 class Point {